"The greatest thing you'll ever learn is just to love and be loved in return."

 Attaching Securely

 How we attach to others shapes everything.
-The Mature Lover develops secure attachment—the capacity to move close without losing himself and move apart without losing connection.
-He depends on others and is depended upon.
-He tolerates both intimacy and solitude.
+The Mature Lover moves close without losing himself and moves apart without losing connection.
+He depends on others and lets others depend on him.
+He handles both intimacy and solitude.

 The Addict attaches anxiously.
 He fears abandonment, clings to connection, and loses himself in relationships.
 When his partner pulls away, he panics and pursues.
-His love feels desperate because it is—he believes he cannot survive alone.
+His love feels desperate because it is.
+Deep down, he believes he cannot survive alone.

 The Hermit attaches avoidantly.
-He fears engulfment, keeps emotional distance, and protects his independence at all costs.
+He fears engulfment, keeps emotional distance, and guards his independence at all costs.
 When his partner moves closer, he withdraws.
-His love feels distant because it is—he believes closeness will consume him.
+His love feels distant because it is.
+He believes closeness will swallow him whole.

 The Mature Lover attaches securely.
 He knows he is worthy of love and capable of being alone.
 He moves toward connection without desperation and toward solitude without fear.